 The member associations take turns in hosting the General Assembly according to a rotating schedule.
 In addition, the Executive Committee chaired by the President, has the authority to take decisions on relevant issues.
 The day-to-day management of HOTREC Secretariat and its activities are overseen by the CEO.
-Moreover, HOTREC’s Task Forces and Committees play an important role in the organisation.
+Moreover, HOTREC’s Working Groups and Committees play an important role in the organisation.
 Each Task Force and Committee is in charge of one specific policy area and gathers the expertise of several representatives of HOTREC’s members.

 The Executive Committee consists of eleven members, which have been elected by the General Assembly for two years.

 The Chief Executive Officer prepares and attends the Executive Committee’s meetings.